jaytalaviya/educare/README.md

 # educare
-it is an E-Learning Website developed in PHP With Codeigniter Framework..
+It is an E-Learning Website developed in PHP With Codeigniter Framework..